How to prepare your lawn:

 - If your lawn is in a high shaded area it is recommended to pick a buffalo variety that is suitable for the amounts of shade for that area.
 (Buffalo lawn can tolerate full sun and are more shade tolerant than other turf varieties).

 - Measure the longest length by the widest length in meters, and then multiply them together to get the square meters you require. i.e. 10m long x 7M Wide = 70sq.m.

 - It is also recommended to order an extra 5 sq.m in case of a shortage in measurement.

 - Start at a straight line such as a driveway or walk way.

-- Lay out the rolls, as you would like a rug or tiles.
+- Lay out the rolls as you would like a rug or tiles in a brick fashion.

 - Make sure all joints are butted tightly together without overlapping or spaces between the strips of turf.

 - Stagger the joints in each new row like a row of bricks.

 - Use a large sharp knife for shaping around trees, flowerbeds or borders.

 - Roll the grass to smooth out small bumps and air pockets, but rolling is not necessary as it will eventually settle.